harupy/dbeditor/README.md

 ## Customize Snippets

-You can create your own snippets by adding a key/value pair to `snippets` in `main.js`.
+You can add your own snippets by inserting a new key/value pair to the variable `snippets` in `main.js`.

 ```js
 const snippets = {